tugberkgoc/foundation-notes/05 JavaScript.md

 This will retrieve the value of the grade property if defined and store it in the `const` variable.
 If this property is missing the `const` variable will contain the string `'A'`.

+#### 3.2.1 Test Your Understanding

+1. Create a new object called `university` which should contain three properties, `year1`, `year2` and `year3`.
+Each of these properties should store an object whos keys are the module codes and values the titles of the modules.
+2. Create a variable called `study01` containing the `year1` object.
+3. Use the `for...in` statement to iterate over this `study01` object printing out all of the _module codes_.
+4. Use the `for...of` statement to print out all of the _module names_.

 ### 3.3 JSON Data

 JSON (JavaScript Object Notation) is a standard text-based format to represent structured data.
 This is very useful as it means we can take any JavaScript object and convert it into a text string.
 This can then be saved to disk or posted to a web server, etc. It also means that you can take a JSON-formatted text string and convert it into a complex JavaScript object!